GLOBAL MARKETS-ECB stimulus talk knocks euro, peripheral yields

 Markets were also keeping a wary eye on the Ukraine crisis.

-Russian President Vladimir praised the Soviet Union’s role in defeating fascism on Friday, the anniversary of the World War Two victory over Nazi Germany - a reminder that he has called leaders in Ukraine fascists.
+Russian President Vladimir praised the Soviet role in defeating fascism on Friday, the anniversary of the World War Two victory over Nazi Germany, in an appeal marked by a poignant ring because Moscow has portrayed leaders in Ukraine as neo-fascists.

 Brent crude futures were up about 0.5 percent to $108.61 a barrel, supported by tension in Ukraine and limited supply from Libya, where a recent deal to reopen oil export terminals seemed unlikely to go ahead.